 These days are available to both parents taking shared parental leave.
-Under the guidance set by NHS employers, parents taking shared parental leave are entitled to 20 SPLIT days each.
-These SPLIT days can be taken in addition to the 10 KIT days that the mother is entitled to whilst on maternity leave.
-For example, a mother who chooses to take 6 months’ maternity leave followed by a period shared parental leave would be entitled to 10 KIT days during her 6 months of maternity leave and a further 20 SPLIT days during shared parental leave.
-The partner of the mother, also taking shared parental leave is entitled to 20 SPLIT days.
+Introduced in 2015, government legislation now ensures that parents taking shared parental leave are entitled to 20 SPLiT days each.
+These SPLiT days can be taken in addition to the 10 KiT days that the mother is entitled to whilst on maternity leave.
+For example, a mother who chooses to take 6 months’ maternity leave followed by a period shared parental leave would be entitled to 10 KiT days during her 6 months of maternity leave and a further 20 SPLiT days during shared parental leave.
+The partner of the mother, also taking shared parental leave is entitled to 20 SPLiT days.

-- “Any work that enables a trainee to keep in touch with the workplace”;
+- “Any work that enables an employee to keep in touch with the workplace”;

 - e.g. clinical work, local or regional teaching, speciality-specific training courses, generic life support courses, return-to-work courses, conferences, hospital induction, e-learning